-All submissions published in the Underground Writers zine from issue 17 onward will be paid a flat rate of $50, regardless of length, style, or previous publishing experience.
 As we are a free, un-funded, not-for-profit, volunteer organisation we rely entirely on our fabulous Patreon supporters to pay our writers.
-The more money we make through Patreon the more writers we can afford to publish; it’s as simple and difficult as that.
+The more money we make through Patreon the more writers we can afford to publish: it’s as simple and as difficult as that.
 So if you like what we do and want us to keep doing it please consider supporting us on Patreon.
-There are a number of rewards, and all of our regular Patreons receive our original content first; that’s all book reviews, TBR lists, interviews, and issues delivered to our supporters before anyone else!
+There are a number of rewards and all of our regular Patrons receive our original content first: all book reviews, TBR lists, interviews, blog posts, and of course our issue releases are delivered to our supporters before anyone else!

-As much as we’d love to say Let Your Creativity Run Free!, we do have some rules and regulations to follow, but they’re pretty straightforward.
+As much as we’d like to say, ‘let your creativity run free!’, we do have some rules and regulations to follow, but they’re pretty straightforward.
 If you’re unsure of any of the guidelines, feel free to contact us.

-- We do accept submissions from writers outside of Australia but priority will always be given to Australian writers
+- Whilst we do accept submissions from writers outside of Australia, priority will always be given to Australian writers

 - Priority will also be given to work that has not been accepted or published elsewhere – see note below about previously published work

-- We have a limit of 40 lines for poems, 2,000 words for short stories, flash fiction and reviews
+- We have a limit of 40 lines for poems, and 2000 words for short stories, flash fiction and reviews.

 - Submissions must be written in English